 So, Where is Fraser Island? & What to See Along the Way

 Fraser Island sits almost slap bang in the middle of the east coast, around 350km north of Brisbane and almost equidistant between Sydney in the south and Townsville in the north.
 This perfect location has meant the island has been a popular stopover on the east coast route for many years, this coupled with a World Heritage-Listed status, stunning landscapes, unique wildlife and the chance to drive your heart out along a 75mile beach has made it a top destination.
 Equally, the reason we have had the pleasure of running our tours on Fraser Island.

 What is there to see along the way?

 Naturally, this depends on which direction you’re coming from.
 Most travellers tackling the east coast usually head north from Sydney, hitting Fraser Island a few days or weeks later.
-There are two jumping off points to the island, namely Noosa and Hervey Bay.
-Both are gorgeous towns with a laid back tropical atmosphere.
+There are three jumping off points to the island, namely Noosa, Rainbow Beach and Hervey Bay.
+All are gorgeous towns with a laid back tropical atmosphere.

 Where is Fraser Island?
 Well, potentially your next stop after Noosa!

 Noosa is a great place to kayak among the Noosa everglades so if you’re heading to Fraser Island from Noosa, be sure to hang out for a day or two to enjoy the beautiful environment around the town.
 Other places not to be missed on the route north from Sydney are Byron Bay, a bohemian beach town famous for its perfect surf breaks and alternative lifestyle scene, and the Lone Pine koala sanctuary just outside Brisbane where you’ll come face to fur with Australia’s iconic bear.
 Brisbane is also a vibrant city with great nightlife and a top foodie scene!